 ECSS-Q-ST-30-11_0140098

-Each discrete cell (capacitors, resistors, diodes and transistors) constituting analogue custom MMICs shall be derated in accordance with this document’s requirements for the applicable family.
-For digital cells, apply the derating rules applicable to integrated circuits.
+Each discrete cell constituting analogue custom MMICs shall be derated in accordance with this document’s requirements for the applicable family.

+Discrete cells are for example: capacitors, resistors, diodes and transistors.

 ECSS-Q-ST-30-11_0140099

 When operational reliability data is available, the compression level shall be derated to 2 dB under the highest compression level showing no drift.

-MMICs having no compression data shall not be submitted to more than 1 dB of compression.Table 638623
+MMICs having no compression data shall not be submitted to more than 1 dB of compression.

+For digital cells, the derating rules applicable to integrated circuits shall be applied.

+Parameters of custom designed MMICs shall be derated as per Table 6-38.

+Parameters of non-custom MMICs shall be derated as per Table 6-23